vxxqv/regulatory-transfer-functions/analyses/transportability/README.md

 # Transportability frontier

-This block evaluates H7-H11 under the frozen Cell Systems expansion rules.
+This block evaluates H7-H11 under the frozen extended validation rules.
 CD4 is the development source.
-K562 and RPE1 were inspected before the expansion freeze, and no new untouched external outcome dataset is available.
+K562 and RPE1 were inspected before the validation freeze, and no new untouched external outcome dataset is available.

 The stored external outputs do not retain target-level guide, replicate, or split-half reliability for K562 or RPE1.
 Reliability-corrected concordance is therefore not point identified.
 The analysis reports bounded partial-identification regions under the frozen 0.10 to 1.00 reliability limits and does not divide an observed correlation by a single estimated reliability.